-Term Definition Child A "child" means a person under age 18.
+Definition A "child" means a person under age 18.
 A person is considered a child through the month the person turns age 18.
-Eligible Child A child under age 18 who is applying for or receiving any of the following: • SSI-Cash
+A child under age 18 who is applying for o receiving any of the following: SSI-Cash

-• SSI-MAO
+SSI-MAO

 • ALTCS

 Ineligible Parent A parent, including a stepparent, in the home who is not applying for or receiving any of the following:

 SSI-Cash

 • SSI-MAO

 • ALTCS